guardian/recommendations/AWS.md

 ### Long-running lambda triggered multiple times from CLI `aws lambda invoke`

-#### Problem
+#### Recommendation
+Set `--cli-read-timeout` to `0` when running `aws lambda invoke` with `--invocation-type RequestResponse`

+#### What problem does it solve?
 Your lambda will get triggered multiple times you trigger it synchronously using `--invocation-type RequestResponse` and it runs longer than 60 seconds, unless you set the [`--cli-read-timeout`](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-options.html#:~:text=cli%2Dread%2Dtimeout) param.

 #### Details
 [`--cli-read-timeout`](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-options.html#:~:text=cli%2Dread%2Dtimeout) is a general CLI param that applies to all subcommands and determines how long it will wait for data to be read from a socket.
 It seems to default to 60 seconds.

 In the case of a synchronously executed long-running lambda, this timeout can be exceeded.
-The first lambda invocation "fails" (though not in a way that is visible in any lambda metrics or logs), and something (either the CLI or the lambda service, I'm not sure which) retries.
+The first lambda invocation "fails" (though not in a way that is visible in any lambda metrics or logs), and the CLI will abort the request and retry.
 The first lambda invocation hasn't really failed though - it will continue to run, possibly successfully - it's just that the CLI client that initiated it has stopped waiting for a response.

-There is a StackOverflow thread about this issue here:

-https://stackoverflow.com/questions/53898894/aws-lambda-timeout-when-another-long-lambda-is-invoked

-#### Recommendation
-Set `--cli-read-timeout` to `0` to remove the timeout and make the socket read wait indefinitely.
+Setting `--cli-read-timeout` to `0` removes the timeout and make the socket read wait indefinitely, meaning the CLI command will block until the lambda completes or times out.

+There is a StackOverflow thread about this issue here: https://stackoverflow.com/questions/53898894/aws-lambda-timeout-when-another-long-lambda-is-invoked

 Alarming on 5XX Errors (CloudWatch Metrics)